 Soybeans are one of the most widely farmed and produced crops throughout North America and the world.
-Although honey bees are not essential to soybean production, they commonly visit soybean fields for forage and studies show that pollination results in a better soybean yield.
+Although honey bees are not essential to soybean production, they commonly visit soybean fields for forage and studies show that pollination results in increased soybean yield.

-As a result, the practices soybean farmer utilize can affect honey bee health.
-Given this, the Honey Bee Health Coalition has worked with a broad array of its members and stakeholders to develop best management practices to help protect honey bees and other pollinators in and around soybean fields.
+As a result, the practices soybean farmers utilize can affect honey bee health.
+Given this, the Honey Bee Health Coalition has worked with a broad array of its members, stakeholders, and growers to develop best management practices to help protect honey bees and other pollinators in and around soybean fields.

 This document presents best management practices — from pre-planting planning to harvest to the use of cover crops, post-harvest — for conserving and promoting the health of pollinators, particularly managed honey bees, in conjunction with soybean production.
-The recommendations attempt to identify potentially negative impacts of soybean agricultural practices on bees at each stage of soybean production and suggest strategies to mitigate these impacts.
+The recommendations attempt to identify potentially negative impacts of soybean agricultural practices on bees at each stage of soybean production and suggest strategies to mitigate these impacts without negatively affecting farmers’ bottom lines.
 These practices should be treated as recommendations that complement pesticide label instructions.